mtuwtf/ip/README.md

 ## Web Server set up

-Assuming your dev machine has a public IP address and is accessible on the Internet.
+I am going to assume that your web server has a public IP address and is accessible on the Internet.

-Here is an example of my `/etc/httpd.conf` config on my dev machine:
+Here is an example of my `/etc/httpd.conf` config on my web server:

 ```
 # $Id: httpd.conf 503 2019-11-16 01:21:46Z mtu $